isabella232/win32-pr.es-es/desktop-src/WsdApi/serviceid.md

 ---
 # <a name="serviceid-element"></a>Elemento ServiceID

-Uri que representa el identificador de servicio.
+URI que representa el identificador de servicio.

 ## <a name="usage"></a>Uso